jerhabor/tutorlink/README.md

 ### 4.2.
 Achievement of User Stories

 **User Story 1:**
-> As a GCSE student, I would like the website to be easy to navigate so that I can see what it offers as quickly as possible.
+> "As a GCSE student, I would like the website to be easy to navigate so that I can see what it offers as quickly as possible."

 Features: [2.1.1](#211-navigation-bar), [2.2.7](#227-two-column-site-navigation-section)
 - Navigation bar: